kurtkanaskie/product-recommendations-v1/README.md

 The Spanner Product Catalog will only contain the items that where used in the BigQuery training step for a specific user.
 We'll create product entries using those `itemID`s.

-NOTE: The order in which the items are created in Spanner, is opposite of those returned from BigQuery.
+NOTE: The order in which the items are returned from Spanner is different than those returned from BigQuery.
 This allows us to observe the differences from the "prediction".

 Run the [setup_spanner.sh](#setup_spanner.sh) shell script to set up Spanner Product Catalog.
 It uses the `CUSTOMER_USERID` and outputs the entries that where created.